 The Corporation was incorporated on October 24, 2007 as "Carlaw Capital III Corp." pursuant to the filing of articles of incorporation under the Business Corporations Act (Ontario).
 The articles of incorporation of the Corporation were amended by the filing of articles of amendment dated May 28, 2008, to delete share transfer restrictions.
 On August 30, 2011, the Corporation's articles were amended to consolidate its common shares (the "Common Shares") at a ratio of 4:1 and to change its name to "Galane Gold Ltd.".
-The registered office of the Corporation is located at 181 Bay Street, Suite 1800, Toronto, Ontario M5J 2T9 and the head office of the Corporation is located at Farm 75 NQ, North East District, Francistown, Botswana.
+The head office and registered office of the Corporation is located at 181 Bay Street, Suite 1800, Toronto, Ontario M5J 2T9.
 The Common Shares are listed on the TSX Venture Exchange (the "Exchange") under the trading symbol "GG" and trade on the OTCQB Market (the "OTCQB") in the United States under the trading symbol "GGGOF".